 NGO Monitor’s submission directly addresses the distortions in this campaign.

-In December, NGO Monitor will also release an updated version of a monograph on this topic, further detailing how European funding is being used to prepare “war crimes” cases against Israeli officials.
+NGO Monitor released an updated version of a monograph on this topic, further detailing how European funding is being used to prepare “war crimes” cases against Israeli officials.

 Summary of the Argument

 I. The Palestinian National Authority is not a State.
 It does not have the competence to accede to the Rome Statute.

 II.
 The Position Known as the “Teleological Approach” is Nothing More than a Thinly Veiled Attempt to Change the Explicit Wording of the Rome Statute, Transforming the ICC into a Court of Universal Jurisdiction.
 Universal Jurisdiction for the ICC was Expressly Rejected by the Drafters of the Statute.